nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Enrichments are produced from different services and providers, therefore, they come in different shapes and formats.
 The new `enrichment` schema is divided in three parts:
 - Raw - Information that comes directly from the service
 - Normalized - Normalized information per type of content.
-This allows to process information from different providers
+This allows processing information from different providers
-- Facet - cannonical information that is index for search. ie. in a video with cars races, `normalized` might have all the shots/times that cars appears, while `facet` will only indicate the video has cars.
+- Facet - canonical information that is index for search. ie. in a video with cars races, `normalized` might have all the shots/times that cars appear, while `facet` will only indicate the video has cars.

 The enrichment pipeline user `Nuxeo Stream` and is fully configurable making it flexible to use in any metadata for any type of provider.